8-point checklist to peak success

 1. Accurately plan your inventory

-Your Q4 success (a Q4 like no other due to Coronavirus), will be dependent on your industry and the seasonality of your business.
+Your Q4 success will be largely dependent on your industry and the seasonality of your business.
 Some brands see constant sales throughout the year, but many offer products that are responsive to seasonal demands and rely on peak and key trading events to increase profit.

 Seasonal factors can cause undue stress for many eCommerce business owners.
-It’s a true balancing act to ensure you have enough stock to cover the Black Friday/Cyber Monday (BFCM) to Christmas season, but not too much, as storing stock in warehouses can be costly.
+It’s a true balancing act to ensure you have enough stock to cover the Black Friday/Cyber Monday (BFCM) to Christmas season, but not too much, as storing unmoving or slow-moving stock in warehouses can be costly.

 Accurate forecasting, based on historical trading data, as well as having a clear picture of your inventory management, means fewer sleepless nights as you’ll know what you need to order in from suppliers more frequently so you can continue to fulfil your customer orders.